Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Methods

 \subsection{Quantum Monte Carlo}

 Energy calculations are carried-out by using Eq.~(\ref{eq:hamiltonian}) for the ground-state energy through the use of quantum Monte Carlo (QMC) algorithms \cite{PhysRevLett.113.182503, gezerlis:2013, gandolfi:2012, baldo:2012, buraczynski:2016}.
 Auxiliary Diffusion Monte Carlo (AFDMC) is a specialization of QMC that allows for high-precision calculations for up to about 100 particles \cite{sarsa2003neutron, pilati:2014, reynolds:1982}.
-The computational complexity of this algorithm (with respect to particle number) is largely dominated by wave function evaluations which limits us to studying finite systems \cite{Buraczynski_2020, fantoni:2000}.
+The computational complexity of this algorithm (with respect to particle number) is largely dominated by wave function evaluations and limits us to studying finite systems \cite{Buraczynski_2020, fantoni:2000}.
 A periodic boundary condition is applied which acts to approximate the macroscopic scale.
+This boundary condition is applied on a cubic box of length $L$ and results in the discretization of the available momentum states such that the allowed wave-vectors are given by $\boldsymbol{k} = (2\pi/L) (n_x, n_y, n_z)$, and the $n$'s are restricted to integers.
+It is easy to see that there exist many combinations of $n$'s that lead to the same wave number/energy.
 At finite $N$, these calculations deviate from the (otherwise unknown) TL values.
 These deviations are referred to as the Finite-Size Effects (FSE) and a systematic study is required to make claims about macroscopic neutron matter \cite{Kwee:2008, carlson:2012, gandolfi:2009, giorgini:2008}.
+As in most QMC works, we here employ periodic boundary conditions; a more general scheme, twisted boundary conditions, leads to distinct behavior which would have to be separately modelled~\cite{Riz:2020,Palkanoglou:2021}.